 Turn the page.
 These are the sinews used to floss your brain at mile 157.
 Tightly twanging, they’ll saw your ego from its moorings at an excruciating six miles per hour.
 That stomach?
 It’ll get sugar-rushed like an exploded piñata at a 9-year-old’s birthday party.
 Next page.
 Now we see muscles laid down all crosshatched and quilt-like.
 Never forget—those are the very muscles that’ll cramp and spasm on every climb.
 They’re gonna grab that electric fence of failure and not let go.

 I’m sorry, back up.
 Did I say the textbook was called The Anatomy of the Human Body?
 My mistake.
 It’s actually the Karma Sutra because there’s no shortage of mind fornicating positions this race will put you in.
 On paper—206 miles, a bunch of straight roads, 3 checkpoints—it looks missionary all the way.
-A cuddle afterwards, even.
+A cuddle afterward, even.
 But nope.
-Dirty Kanza.
+DK.
 Get your safe word ready.

 Let’s start over.